opendot/amelie-server/README.md

 You must have Docker installed in your computer, [download](https://www.docker.com/get-started) and [install](https://docs.docker.com/docker-for-windows/install/) it.

 Next you have to choose the environment you want to use.
 The available environments are:
-- staging_local: if you want to use Airett on your computer
+- staging_local: if you want to use Amelie on your computer
 - multiple: used for development

 First you have to build all the docker images, this requires an internet connection.